 - Individuals with developmental needs learn self-care activities

 - Senior citizens with dementia adapt to memory loss

-The OTA Program application deadline is July 1st.
+The OTA Program Application Deadline is April 1st.

 - Apply to Southern State Community College